 Terms & Conditions

-Tickets may be requested for parties of no more than four (4) people per visit and must be reserved in advance.
 The Ackland may ask visitors whether they are experiencing symptoms of COVID-19 recognized by the US Centers for Disease Control and Prevention.
 The Ackland reserves the right to deny entrance to any visitor or members of that visitor’s party who report having COVID-19 or who exhibit possible COVID-19 symptoms.
 If visitors experience these symptoms while in the Museum, they may be asked to leave.

 We ask for visitors’ cooperation to help protect the health and safety of our community.
-Visitors must comply with all visitor protocols set forth in the Ackland’s Visit webpage, ticketing confirmation communications, posted signage, and instructions from staff.
+Visitors must comply with all visitor protocols set forth in the Ackland’s Visit webpage, posted signage, and instructions from staff.
 The Ackland reserves the right to refuse or revoke entry to any visitor, including members of that visitor’s party, for failing to comply with protective measures.